rudyasho/sehatikopiweb/README.md

     - **Coffee Recommender**: A Genkit-powered tool to suggest coffee based on user preferences.
 The recommendation result is seamlessly integrated with the product catalog.
     - **AI Story Teller**: Logged-in users can listen to an AI-generated audio story for blog posts, enhancing the reading experience.
     - **AI Content Generation**: The admin dashboard includes a tool to generate entire blog posts (text and image) from a simple topic prompt.
+- **Business Dashboard**: A comprehensive admin panel with multiple functions:
-- **Business Dashboard**: An analytics page for admins showing key business metrics and charts for product popularity, roast, and origin distribution.
-It also serves as a control panel for adding new products and generating blog content.
+    - **Analytics**: An overview page showing key business metrics and charts for product popularity, roast, and origin distribution.
+    - **Product Management**: A full CRUD (Create, Read, Update, Delete) interface for managing coffee products, including an AI tool for image generation.
+    - **Blog Management**: A full CRUD interface for blog posts, featuring a rich Markdown editor.
+    - **Event Management**: A full CRUD interface for creating and managing public events.
+    - **User Management**: A view for admins to see all registered users, disable/enable their accounts, or delete them.
 - **Centralized Search**: A dedicated search page to find products and blog articles efficiently.
-- **User Authentication**: A mock authentication system allowing users to "log in" and view a profile page with mock order history and access privileged features.
+- **User Authentication**: A complete authentication system using Firebase (Email/Password & Google) allowing users to sign up, log in, and view a profile page with mock order history.
+Admin roles grant access to protected features.
 - **SEO Optimized**: Includes dynamic metadata, a `sitemap.xml`, and `robots.txt` for optimal search engine ranking.
 - **Dark Mode**: A fully implemented dark mode for user preference.